Understanding LoRA as Knowledge Memory: An Empirical Analysis: Details of [q:q10] Q10 . Can Merging Multiple LoRAs Mitigate Routing Error?

 both the \textbf{TIES} and \textbf{Linear} merging methods demonstrated the most robust performance across all architectures.
 Notably, the naive Linear merge proved to be a surprisingly strong baseline, achieving results comparable to TIES, particularly in the Qwen model.
 However, TIES consistently maintained a slight performance edge and greater stability across different settings.
 Its score surpassed that of the top-1 Embedding-based routing approach and was nearly on par with the single LoRA baseline.
 This suggests that while simple averaging is often sufficient for retaining memorized information, the interference resolution mechanisms in TIES offer a marginal but valuable advantage in stabilizing multi-LoRA composition.

 In contrast, \textbf{DARE}-based approaches failed to match the performance of these baselines.
 This shortfall is likely due to DARE’s random parameter dropping strategy.
 In a task that requires the precise memorization of dense information, randomly pruning weights carries a high risk of discarding critical knowledge fragments.
 Unlike TIES, which preserves the most significant parameters based on magnitude, DARE's stochastic nature appears ill-suited for maintaining the fidelity of specific memory traces.
-Finally, the \textbf{CAT} method exhibited the lowest performance, indicating that expanding rank dimensionality without further alignment distorts the feature space and degrades the model's retrieval capabilities.